marts-dev/django_project/README.md

 9. You may run the app using: `poetry run python manage.py runserver`

-10. In your browser, you may into [localhost:8000/swagger](localhost:8000/swagger) to view the documentation
+10. In your browser, you may go to [localhost:8000/swagger](localhost:8000/swagger), to view the documentation